ADHD and Friendships How Social Struggles and Impulsivity Affect Peer Relationships

 Teen Years and Social Anxiety

 As social rules become more complex, teens with ADHD may struggle with peer pressure, fitting in, or dealing with emotional ups and downs.
-This can fuel anxiety or low self-esteem.
+This can fuel or low self-esteem.

 Adulthood and Social Withdrawal